rust-lang/rust/doc/tutorial.md

 ~~~~

 With `for`, functions like `each` can be treated more
-like builtin looping structures.
+like built-in looping structures.
 When calling `each`
 in a `for` loop, instead of returning `false` to break
 out of the loop, you just write `break`.
 To skip ahead
 to the next iteration, write `loop`.